mozilla-mobile/shared-docs/android/automation.md

 Taskcluster runs using docker: see our [docker guide](docker_guide.md) for more information.

-## Travis
+## GitHub Actions

-[Travis] is an easy-to-configure continuous integration environment with great support for GitHub.
+[GitHub Actions][gha] is GitHub's own CI/CD service.

-We currently use Travis to:
+We currently use GitHub Actions to:
-* Build, test and run code tools for all master commits and pull requests (including contributor PRs).
+* Build, test and run code tools for pull requests (including contributor PRs).
-* Execute codecov for monitoring our code coverage
+* Automatically update dependencies & synchronize localization files
+* Automatically adding additional labels to new issues

-To see a travis configuration for your project, see `<project-root>/.travis.yml` (here's an [example in focus-android][travis yml]).
+To see the GitHub Actions configuration for your project, see `<project-root>/.github/workflows` (here's an [example in Fenix][gha-fenix]).

-You can also find build logs on the travis website, e.g. for focus-android: https://travis-ci.org/mozilla-mobile/focus-android
+You can find the workflows and builds logs under the "Actions" tab of each project.

 # Code quality tools